sailfishos-chum/main/Metadata.md

 # Additional metadata for SailfishOS:Chum

-The basic specification for the additional metadata is that of Appstream.
-While it is a goal to leverage Appstream metadata directly for SailfishOS:Chum packages and the SailfishOS:Chum GUI-client app, we are not at that stage yet, and are instead using a method of embedding metadata in the "Description" field of the rpm spec file.
+The basic specification for the additional metadata is that of AppStream.
+While it is a goal to leverage AppStream metadata directly for SailfishOS:Chum packages and the SailfishOS:Chum GUI-client app, we are not at that stage yet, and are instead using a method of embedding metadata in the "Description" field of the rpm spec file.
 An example of how this is done follows:
 ```
 %description
 Better camera application